 [ Hey…Ryan here.
-Not really sure what to say.
+To be honest, I find it quite tricky to write a "bio".
 I’ve managed to cobble together a palpation of what it is I do.
-It follows the familiar formula: use of the third-person, inclusion of pseudo-academic terms (e.g., “Brownian relationscapes” ), some sort of mission statement, a list of accomplishments and the wonderful people I’ve had the fortune to work with, etc. Truth is, I don’t know why I do what I do…I just all of a sudden find myself doing it.
+It follows the familiar formula: use of the third-person, some sort of mission statement, a list of accomplishments and the wonderful people I’ve had the fortune to work with, etc. Truth is, I don’t know why I do what I do…I just all of a sudden find myself doing it.
 I used to have a clear “for”; a quantifiable Eden to strive towards.
-I suppose I still have a “for” but it has become free-floating and ambiguous, nameless and ephemeral.
+I suppose I still have a “for” but it has become free-floating, ambiguous, and ephemeral.
 Maybe that’s what my work is about?
 I suppose that’s not for me to decide.
 Anyhow, please pardon this interruption , we now return to our regular programming…. ]

-Carraher has been named the Eastern division winner and national finalist of the MTNA composition competition, selected as a national finalist in the Flute New Music Consortium composition competition, and selected as a national finalist for the American Prize.
-Additionally he is the recipient of a Tribeca new music merit award and the Berklee guitar department achievement award.
+Carraher has been named the Eastern division winner and national finalist of the MTNA composition competition, selected as a national finalist for the American Prize, and selected as a national finalist in the Flute New Music Consortium composition competition.
+Additionally, he is the recipient of a Tribeca New Music merit award and the Berklee College of Music guitar department achievement award.

-Carraher is also an accomplished guitarist mainly focusing on free/experimental jazz endeavors.
-He has released numerous albums to critical acclaim with his 2016 release Vocturnal being named to the All About Jazz “Best of 2016 list”.
-Ryan is proud to use and endorse PRS Guitars.
+In addition to composition, Carraher is an accomplished guitarist specializing in free jazz and experimental improvisation.
+As band leader, he has released numerous albums to critical acclaim with his 2016 debut release Vocturnal named to the All About Jazz “Best of 2016” list.
+As a sideman, he has contributed to numerous recording projects.

-Currently, Carraher is pursuing his DMA in composition at the University of Washington where he is studying with Yigit Kolat, Joël-François Durand, and Huck Hodge.
-Prior to that, he earned his MA at Tufts University studying under John McDonald, and his Bachelors in Guitar Performance from Berklee College of Music studying under Alla Cohen, David Tronzo, and Tim Miller.
+Currently, Carraher is pursuing his DMA in composition at the University of Washington studying with Huck Hodge, Joël-François Durand, and Yigit Kolat.
+He earned his MA at Tufts University studying under John McDonald and his Bachelors in Guitar Performance at Berklee College of Music studying under Alla Cohen, David Tronzo, and Tim Miller.
 Additional composition instructors include Stratis Minakakis, Stefano Gervasoni, and Erin Gee.